Thursday, February 25, 2016

 An elderly gentleman (husband?) pushes the swing of a flirtatious young woman as an enraptured suitor admires her legs and cupids hug.

-- Courtiers pretended to honor her, as when the hostile brother of the king (the future Louis XVIII) gave a fête in which 50 cavaliers on superb white or black horses engaged in mock combat in her honor.
+• Courtiers pretended to honor her, as when the hostile brother of the king (the future Louis XVIII) gave a fête in which 50 cavaliers on superb white or black horses engaged in mock combat to honor her.

 -- Madame Campan, p.110